SNAPFSE/SNAPFSE.github.io/_posts/2022-07-12-website-launch.md

 ---
 layout: post
-title: New Website Launch!
+title: New Website & Instagram Launch!
 ---
-We are proud to announce the launch of our redesigned website.
-It is now live and located at  [https://snapfse.github.io](https://snapfse.github.io/)
+We are proud to announce the launch of our new website and Instagram.
+It is now live and located at  [https://snapfse.com](https://snapfse.com/).

+Follow us on Instagram [@snapatpitt](https://www.instagram.com/snapatpitt/)